 In the unlikely event that you connect the projector to a DVD player via the projector's HDMI input and the projected picture displays wrong colors, please change the color space to YUV.
-See "["Changing HDMI input settings" on page 24](#) for details.
+See "[Changing HDMI input settings](#)" on page 28 for details.

-The projector is only capable of playing mixed mono audio, even if a stereo audio input is connected.
-See "["Connecting audio" on page 17](#) for details.
+The projector is capable of playing stereo audio.
+See "[Connecting audio](#)" on page 21 for details.